JohannesLorenz/minimal/README.txt

  * LMMS does not have macros for its UI.
 With mmms, you can write a script or a C++ program that does what you like.
  * LMMS is not generally RTOSC compatible. mmms lets you simply write plugins.
+ * The LMMS developpers care about compatibility with old compilers.
+This restricts the code to old versions of C++.
+In mmms, coders can use new versions of C++.

 3 License
 :::::::::